 Once you’ve got your housing expenses under control, life becomes much easier.
-One of the obvious benefits of owning a house with a fixed-rate mortgage is that your mortgage stays the same as rents increase.
+One of the obvious benefits of owning a house with a fixed-rate mortgage is that your mortgage stays the same as rents and inflation increases

 Buying U.S. Treasury Bonds To Live For Free

 In my case, I purchased a primary residence in 2020 with a 7/1 ARM at 2.125%.
-Therefore, I could use whatever cash I have to buy a 10-year Treasury bond to cover my mortgage interest and then some.
+Therefore, I could use whatever cash I have to buy a 10-year Treasury bond at ~3.5% to cover my mortgage interest and early an additional 1.4% risk free.

 Let’s say my mortgage balance is $1 million and I have $200,000 in cash.
 I can cover 20% of my mortgage balance by buying $200,000 worth of 10-year Treasury bonds.
 To completely eliminate risk, I would have to hold the Treasury bond until maturity.

 Of course, I could always just pay down extra principal for a guaranteed 2.125% return.
-But buying a 10-year Treasury bond after a large decline is enticing.
-Not only can I guarantee myself a 0.775% higher gross annual return if I hold until maturity, I also have the potential to sell the bond for a profit if rates decline.
+But buying a 10-year Treasury bond with a 3.5% yield after a large decline is enticing.
+Not only can I guarantee myself a 1.4% higher gross annual return if I hold until maturity, I also have the potential to sell the bond for a profit if rates decline.

 For most homeowners with a mortgage, we should consider allocating more of our idle cash to risk-free assets such as Treasury bonds and I-Bonds as part of our regular asset allocation strategy.
 Even though we are still earning a negative real interest rate due to higher inflation, the returns are all relative.

 It was a no-brainer to buy $10,000 worth of I Bonds at the end of 2021 for a guaranteed 7.14% return through April.
-And it’s a no-brainer to buy another $10,000 worth of I-Bonds this year with an even higher guaranteed return.
+And it’s a no-brainer to buy another $10,000 worth of I-Bonds this year with an even higher guaranteed return today.

 Never decline free money!